flashg1/TeslaSolarCharger/README.md

 Option 2
 --------
-To charge from grid and solar, toggle on charge from grid and set daytime/nighttime power offsets to draw power from grid.
+To charge from grid and solar, toggle on charge from grid and set power offset to draw power from grid.

 Notes